 To gather the board’s info, run the flash_id command.

 Notice that we did not specify the port where the development board is connected.
 Esptool was smart enough to scan the different ports.
-It found that the board is connected on COM8.
+It found that the board was connected on COM8.

 On the screenshot above, I highlighted the important information with an arrow.
 The most important info we need is the flash size, which, in this particular case, is 4MB.